aliascash/alias-wallet-archive/README.md

 ### Dependencies

-To build the Spectrecoin wallet from source, you will need the following dependencies:
+To build the Alias wallet from source, you will need the following dependencies:

 * OpenSSL 1.1
 * BerkeleyDB 4.8